Hyperion64/web-monitor/README.md

 * **monitors**
   - "name": sets unique name for each monitor.
+  - "continuous": boolean which is false by default.
+Use it to define if the website should remain opened instead of being repeatedly opened and closed again.
+Great for high frequency scrapes.
+The frequency will still be the same as defined with the "frequency" parameter so make sure to adjust it appropriately for the monitor.
   - "url": url of website to scrape.
 Can also be an array of websites.
+  - "url-file": filename of a txt file inside the folder resources/url_files which should contain urls separated by newlines.
   - "url-range": array with 5 elements (of which only the first 2 are mandatory) in order:
     - first part of the url.
     - second part of the url.